kmjohnson25/Play_Narrative/research-assessment.md

         -   [ ] Objective attempt
         -   [ ] Objective met
         -   Grader comments:
+          - if you use this table (it looks good!) it needs to be fully interpretable without referring to anything else. use plain English when you can, and if you need to use abbreviations or codes they should be defined in the table's note

 25. Execute descriptive analyses and/or hypothesis testing in code chunks